A few things to know before you come by our Research Room.

 Before you can have access to the materials in the collection you will need to sign in at the front desk and fill out a Research Registration Form.
 You will need to bring a government issued picture ID with you that will be held with the PARC staff while you are in the Research Room.

 Since we only allow pencil, paper and laptops in the Research Room, lockers are available to hold your other belongings.
 No food or drinks are allowed, so please don’t bring them or finish them up before you come in.
 To help preserve the records, please wash your hands before you register in the Research Room.
 There are restrooms just down the hall from our front door.
 Lotions, perfumes and oils can damage the records.
-The Research Room is a closed space so please minimize the use of perfumes and fragrant lotions as many people are allergic or sensitive to smells.

 We ask that you silence phones and refrain from using cell phones while in the Research Room as a courtesy to other researchers and staff.
 You will be asked to step outside to answer or make a call.